okgourmet.com Home of Steve's Restaurant Reviews

 The Pita bread is an item that I think ranks in about the middle of the city's Middle Eastern restaurants, but it is more than adequate for the houmos or other dips that Nunu's serves.

-Nunu's hot tea ranks near the bottom of my list, but I also must note that several Middle Eastern restaurants in Oklahoma City do not even serve hot tea.
+I usually skip the hot tea at Nunu's, and to me it is the weakest point of the restaurant (since I like hot tea with Middle Eastern food).
 In 2012 Nunu's began serving a very refreshing looking home made Lebanese lemonade, but I have not yet tried it.

 Several types of Baklava and home made desserts are served, and all I have tried have been excellent (in fact, among the best I have eaten).
-The best feature of Nunu's is that you can choose between several types of baklava.
+The baklava is something I definitely like to include in the meal.

 Nunu's is open until 8:00 p.m. weekdays and Saturday (although the Facebook page I saw listed the old closing time of 7:00 p.m.).
-The restaurant is casual, with food served on paper plates, but this has not been a negative for me except for the drink cups that are used.
-There is an outdoor patio shared with Yakimono Japanese Grill which offers a great spot to eat when the weather is nice.
-I find the dining room quite comfortable, and one feature of interest is the large number of tables that can seat between six and ten people (and I think for Mediterranean food only Zorba's and the buffet restaurants are better equipped to handle large groups than Nunu's).
+The restaurant is casual, with the food originally served on paper plates, but now they have "proper" plates and silverware (to me this is a big improvement).
+There is an outdoor patio shared with Yakimono Japanese Grill which offers a great spot to eat when the weather is nice (except that smoking is allowed on the patio).

 Note: Nunu's offers daily specials in addition to the regular menu items, usually including a main dish, soup of the day, and dessert.
 Daily specials include lamb, which is available on Friday and Saturday.
 Eggplant casserole is served every other Thursday (and other specials are also served on a two-week rotating basis).
 Some items are available most of the time but are not on the menu, so you have to ask for them (spinach pies are in this category).
 This section describes the special items that I have tried.

-Nunu's offers daily specials that seem to be as good or better than the regular dishes.
+Nunu's offers daily specials which many times are my favorite dishes.
 One example was Sheik El Mihshee, a beef and eggplant dish that was served with Salata, a Lebanese style salad.
 Although the regular menu is somewhat limited, ordering the specials provides a much broader experience of Lebanese cuisine.

 Eggplant casserole